OlaRonning/Project-Euler/README.md

 Project-Euler
 =============

-My solutions to project euler using: haskell, ruby
+My solutions to project euler using: haskell, ruby, python and cpp